fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

       MONGO_INITDB_DATABASE: the_database
 ```

-Meaning of the two first environment variables defined above are explained on the Docker Hub page:
+The meaning of the two first environment variables defined above is explained on the Docker Hub page:

 > <i>These variables, used in conjunction, create a new user and set that user's password.
 This user is created in the admin authentication database and given the role of root, which is a "superuser" role.</i>

 The last environment variable *MONGO\_INITDB\_DATABASE* will tell MongoDB to create a database with that name.

 Now start the MongoDB with _docker-compose up -d_.
-It will run it in the background and you can view the logs with _docker-compose logs -f_, the _-f will ensure we <i>follow</i> the logs.
+It will run it in the background, and you can view the logs with _docker-compose logs -f_.
+The _-f_ will ensure we <i>follow</i> the logs.

 As said previously, currently we <strong>do not</strong> want to run the Node application inside a container.
 Developing while the application itself is inside a container is a challenge.
 We will explore that option in the later in this part.